Extension theorems for reductive group schemes

-{\bf 3.7.
-Remarks.} {\bf (a)} Let $p\in\dbN^*$ be a prime.
+{\bf (a)} Let $p\in\dbN^*$ be a prime.
 Suppose that $A$ is an algebraically closed field of characteristic $p$.
-Let $G$ be an adjoint group over $\Spec(A)$ such that $\grg=\Lie(G)$, cf. Theorem 3.5.
+Let $G$ be an adjoint group over $\Spec A$ such that $\grg=\Lie(G)$, cf. Theorem 1.2.
 We have $p\neq 2$, cf. Proposition 3.6.
-Let $G_{\dbZ}$ be the unique (up to isomorphism) split, adjoint group scheme over $\Spec(\dbZ)$ such that $G$ is the pull back of $G_{\dbZ}$ to $\Spec(A)$, cf. [DG, Vol. III, Exp.
-XXIII, Thm.
-4.1, and Exp.
-XXV, Thm.
-1.1].
+Let $G_{\dbZ}$ be the unique (up to isomorphism) split, adjoint group scheme over $\Spec \dbZ$ such that $G$ is the pull back of $G_{\dbZ}$ to $\Spec A$, cf. [DG, Vol. III, Exp.
+XXV, Cor.
+1.3].
 We have $\grg=\Lie(G_{\dbZ})\otimes_{\dbZ} A$ i.e., $\grg$ has a canonical model $\Lie(G_{\dbZ})$ over $\dbZ$.
-For $p>7$, this result was obtained in [Cu, \S5, Thm.].
-For $p>3$, this result was obtained by Seligman, Mills, Block, and Zassenhaus (see [BZ] and [Se, II.
+For $p>7$, this result was obtained in [C, Sect.
+5, Thm.].
+For $p>3$, this result was obtained by Seligman, Mills, Block, and Zassenhaus (see [MS], [Mi], [BZ], and [S, II.
 10]).
 For $p=3$, this result was obtained in [Br, Thm.
 4.1].
-It seems that the fact that $p\neq 2$ (i.e., that all Killing forms of finite dimensional Lie algebras over fields of characteristic $2$, are degenerate) is new.
+It seems to us that the fact that $p\neq 2$ (i.e., that all Killing forms of finite dimensional Lie algebras over fields of characteristic $2$, are degenerate) is new.

+{\bf (b)} Let $B\twoheadrightarrow A$ be an epimorphism of commutative $\dbZ$-algebras whose kernel $\grj$ is a nilpotent ideal.
+Then $\grg$ has, up to isomorphisms, a unique lift to a Lie algebra over $B$ which as a $B$-module is projective and finitely generated.
+One can prove this statement using cohomological methods as in the proof of Theorem 3.3.
+The statement also follows from the Theorem 1.2 and the fact that $\Aut(\grg)^0$ has, up to isomorphisms, a unique lift to an adjoint group scheme over $\Spec B$ (this can be easily checked at the level of torsors of adjoint group schemes; see [DG, Vol. III, Exp.
+XXIV, Cors.
+1.17 and 1.18]).